The noblest art is that of making others happy

-Following de-amalgamation, I ran in the 2013 election and was in that attempt unsuccessful, but undeterred successfully ran in the 2016 election and remain a councillor as we head into the 2020 election.
+Following de-amalgamation, I ran in the 2013 election and was in that attempt unsuccessful, but undeterred successfully ran in the 2016 election and remained a councillor until successfully running as Mayor in the 2020 election.

 The art of management is managing change

 After a hard-fought election campaign, I was successfully elected to one of four councillor positions on the Douglas Shire Council.